Exceptional-Khoi/tp/docs/DeveloperGuide.md

 The following sequence diagram shows the interaction between components when a workout is created and tags are auto-generated:
 ![Alt text](../docs/diagrams/Sequence Digram for tagging.png "Sequence Diagram for Tagging")
+### Sequence Diagram for creating a workout

+### Sequence Diagram for adding an exercise to current workout

+### Sequence Diagram for adding a set to the current exercise

 ### Manual Tag Method
 #### Adding modality keywords